Crime of Passion (Mike Oldfield song)

 "Crime of Passion" is a non-album single by musician Mike Oldfield, released in 1984 on Virgin Records.
 The song features Barry Palmer performing vocals.

-Song analysis
+Single details

 The front cover features a sepia photograph of Mike Oldfield's mother Maureen, who died in January 1974, ten years before the release of this single.
 The song was released between Oldfield's albums Crises and Discovery.

+Music video

-The music video for "Crime of Passion" takes place in a surrealistic children's play room featuring books, giant blocks (with letters on them), a girl on a swing, a military drummer and a clown.
-In the video Oldfield performs in a 'mechanical' fashion with Ovation and Fender Stratocaster guitars, while Palmer sits on a box and sings.
+The music video for "Crime of Passion" takes place in a surrealistic children's play room featuring books, giant letter blocks (some of which spell out are arranged to spell out the song’s title), a doll on a swing, a drumming soldier and a clown.
+Oldfield performs in a 'mechanical' fashion with Ovation and Fender Stratocaster guitars, while Palmer sits on a block and sings.
 The video is available on the Elements – The Best of Mike Oldfield video.